Search :

 Introduction

 The production of a recombinant antibody requires a suitable expression system and a practicable purification strategy.
-Most of the smaller antibody formats such as single-chain Fv, Fab fragments or (single-chain) diabodies without glycosylation sites can be produced periplasmically in Escherichia coli with yields of ~1 mg/L in standard batch cultures.
+Most of the smaller antibody formats such as single-chain Fv, Fab fragments or (single-chain) diabodies without glycosylation sites can be produced in the periplasm of Escherichia coli with yields of ~1 mg/L in standard batch cultures.
 However, some more complex antibody fusion proteins or molecules containing CH2 or Fc domains require expression in CHO or HEK293 cells.
 Besides, some scFv or diabody molecule produced in E. coli often present weak solubility that also needs a eukaryotic expression system.
 The choice of an optimal purification tag is another critical factor for protein purification in the laboratory scale.
 The relatively weak selectivity of the Ni-NTA matrix for the common 6×histidine tag endows one-step immobilized metal affinity chromatography (IMAC) purification with a desirable protein quality only from pure tissue culture supernatants.
 By contrast, the protein purity by IMAC is relatively crude, a time-consuming second purification step, e.g., ion exchange chromatography is essential for sensitive applications.
 In addition, the presence of a 6×histidine tag in recombinant proteins may influence protein activity, biophysical properties, or show immunogenicity.
-Thus, some alternative tags such as GST, MBP, CBP, myc, Strep, Halo and FLAG display more specific isolation of recombinant proteins.
+Thus, some alternative tags such as GST, MBP, CBP, myc, Strep and FLAG display more specific isolation of recombinant proteins.

 Purification of Fusion Proteins